 A prenuptial agreement is not a bewildering term that you should be fearful of.
 Some couples often jump out of their seats at the very idea of it.
 Probably because it sounds more like a formalized deal than a loving exchange.
 The term just has a threatening aura around it.

 Prenuptial agreements are far from that though.
 Even though they seem to steal the inherent emotionality there is to marriage, they are more of a safety net.
-While marriage is a beautiful and delightful experience, it is a legally binding contract in itself.
+And safety nets can be a good thing.
+While marriage is a beautiful and delightful experience, it is a legally binding contract in itself too.
 Simply because it roots itself in love and affection does not mean that those things are enough to keep it up and running.

 Related Reading: Cohabitation – Everything You Need To Know About It

 What does a prenuptial agreement protect?
-Possessions such as properties, assets and even children’s rights undergo a lot of difficult tussle after a divorce, separation or untimely demise.
-Signing a prenup beforehand can make these stressful situations somewhat easier to handle.
+Possessions such as properties, assets and even children’s rights undergo a lot of difficult tussle in the event of a divorce, separation or untimely demise.
+Signing a prenup can make these stressful situations somewhat easier to handle.

 This formal contract mentions the transfer of ownership, transfer of money, division of property between a couple in the event of a divorce or death.
 This outline is meant to help things become fairer and less complicated.
 Your financial roles are agreed upon and specified in this document.